owhite/balancing-robot-notes/modeling/README.md

 - natural frequency is 1 second, looks reasonable
 - creates an eigen value and tells you if it unstable

-## ✅ Verification Checks for Pendulum LQR Model

-This section summarizes all the verification layers performed by the Python verifier for `pendulum_LQR_data.json`.
-Each layer tests a different aspect of the physics and control consistency of your inverted pendulum model.

----

 ## Tests
 Ensures that all quantities have consistent physical units and reasonable magnitudes.
 - Mass (`m`) in kilograms